-Our juvenile weapon religions have harbored one or more myths according to which a jealous man-child-God confronts, banishes and/or kills the Serpent.
+Our juvenile weapon religions have harbored one or more myths according to which a jealous man-child-God confronts, banishes or kills the Serpent.
 Such myths are commonplace.
-They include the Biblical Serpent cast out from the Garden of Eden, Hercules’ slaying of a pair of pythons in his crib, also Ladon, the dragon guardian of the Golden Apples of the Hesperides—which leads to the field of dragons that I will merely mention in passing.
+They include the Biblical Serpent cast out from the Garden of Eden, Hercules’ slaying of a pair of pythons who’d invaded his crib, also Ladon, the dragon guardian of the Golden Apples of the Hesperides — which leads to the field of dragons that I will only mention in passing.

 “In Cadmus’ tale, as in the Old Testament, the serpent plays the villain’s role.
 Remember that until the appearance of the written work, a writhing snake had been a graphic symbol of female sexual energy and power.
 Shortly after writing’s acceptance across the ancient world, male heroes dispatched serpents in order to acquire knowledge or to gain power.
 Marduk became omnipotent by defeating Tiamat, whose form was a sea snake.
 In Egypt, Ptah defeated the loathsome serpent, Apophasis.
 In Canaan, El defeated the dreaded sea monster, Yam.
 Later, Baal slew Lotan, another sea serpent.
 Apollo, the god whose sacred gift was the alphabet, gained control of the important function of foresight by slaying the terrible she-snake Python, guardian of the Delphic Oracle.
 Perseus killed Medusa, a sorceress with a head of snakes instead of hair.
 Medusa’s most powerful weapon was her image: any man who gazed on her turned to stone.
 But at the dawn of literacy, Medusa met the fate reserved for all she-serpents.